15 of the best haircare products for children and babies with afro and curly hair

-With an extensive selection of shampoos, conditioners, cleansers, moisturisers, curl creams, detanglers and style gels available, it can be a little confusing when trying to select the right products for little ones with Afro hair.
+With an extensive selection of shampoos, conditioners, cleansers, moisturisers, curl creams, detanglers and style gels available, it can be a little confusing when trying to select the right products for little ones with afro or curly hair.

-Afro-textured hair comes in a range of curl patterns (sometimes multiple curl patterns on one head), and as your child grows their hair will likely change texture too.
-No matter what the texture of hair, the two most important things to look for in any product when it comes to Afro hair is moisturisation and nourishment.
+Afro-textured hair comes in a range of curl patterns ranging from 2a to 4c – 2a being a wavy curl pattern and 4c being super kinky, tight coils.
+Sometimes you'll find multiple curl patterns on one head, and as your child grows their hair will likely change texture too.
+No matter what the texture of hair, the two most important things to look for in any product when it comes to afro hair are moisture and nourishment.
 Whether you're styling, cleansing or hydrating the hair you want a product that’s going to lock in moisture to prevent dryness and split ends whilst being kind to the scalp.

 With brands such as Cantu, Shea Moisture and Bourne Beautiful Naturals making products specifically designed for your child, there’s literally something for everyone.

 Best children haircare products for afro and curly hair at a glance:

 - Best for older kids with dry scalp: KeraCare Dry & Itchy Anti-Dandruff Moisturising Shampoo, £9.99